dxdesjardins/GDPool/README.md

 Overview
 ----
-An object pool improves performance by reusing a set of objects rather than frequently allocating and deallocating memory for new ones.
+An object pool improves performance by reusing a set of objects rather than allocating and deallocating memory for new ones.
 This is essential for maintianing a consistent framerate in games.

 <div style="margin-left: 1em;">
 <img src="Docs/PrintStatus.png" width="600px" style="vertical-align:middle;">